-With the exception of those companies that qualify for an exemption, every employer engaged in construction or the severance, production or transportation of minerals (excluding railroads and water transporters) in the state of West Virginia must furnish a wage bond to the Division of Labor to protect the wages and benefits of its employees.
-Visit the WV Division of Labor Wage Bonding section for more information.
+With the exception of those companies that qualify for an exemption, every employer engaged in commercial construction or the severance, production or transportation of minerals (excluding railroads and water transporters) in West Virginia must post a wage bond with the Division of Labor to protect the wages and benefits of its employees.
+For more information, visit the Wage Bonding page.
 Email WageandHour@wv.gov or call (304) 558-7890.

 Any business operating in WV servicing or installing weighing or measuring devices to be placed back in service for legal trade must have accurate and traceable standards and certify that each agent who performs work is trained in the applicable area of expertise.
-They are also required to notify the West Virginia Division of Labors Weights & Measures office within 24 hours of conducting repairs or service to devices.
-Visit the WV Division of Labor Weights and Measures section for more information.
+They are also required to notify the Division of Labor’s Weights & Measures office within 24 hours of servicing or conducting repairs to devices.
+For more information, visit the Weights and Measures page.
 Email Weights@wv.gov or call (304) 722-0602.

-Any business operating in WV operating amusement rides, ziplines and/or canopy tours must be registered with the West Virginia Division of Labor and have those devices inspected before initial operation and on a yearly basis.
-Visit amusement rides information and required forms and ziplines and canopy tours information and required forms for more information.
+Any business in WV operating amusement rides & attractions or zipline and/or canopy tours must acquire a permit for each attraction, canopy tour, ride or zipline from the Division of Labor and have them inspected before initial operation and on a yearly basis.
+For more information, visit the Amusement Rides and Attractions or Zipline and Canopy Tour page.
 Email Safety@wv.gov or call (304) 558-7890.

-All manufacturers, renovators and sterilizers of bedding and/or Upholstery materials are required to register with the West Virginia Division of Labor.
-Visit the WV Division of Labor Weights and Measures section for more information.
+All manufacturers, renovators and sterilizers of bedding and/or upholstery materials are required to register with the Division of Labor.
+For more information, visit the Bedding and Upholstery page.
 Email Weights@wv.gov or call (304) 722-0602.

 Looking for qualified employees for your business?
 Or perhaps you're needing to file Unemployment Compensation for your existing employee base?
 The place to begin your search is WorkForce West Virginia, the one-stop center for all your workforce resource needs.
 Employers can post job listings, search for qualified employees, analyze labor market information, locate business services and register their required unemployment compensation account.